SAP-samples/abap-platform-refscen-flight/README.md

 NOTE: The service bindings of the develop scenarios are imported with the warning: `To enable activation of local service endpoint, generate service artifacts`.

 ## Configuration
 To activate all development objects from the `/DMO/FLIGHT` package:
 1. Click the mass-activation icon (<em>Activate Inactive ABAP Development Objects</em>) in the toolbar.
 2. In the dialog that appears, select all development objects in the transport request (that you created for the demo content installation) and choose `Activate`.
 (The activation may take a few minutes.)
+3. Service definitions need a provider contract before they can be released for the release contract <em>Extend (C0)</em>.
+The service definition /DMO/UI_AGENCY from the package /DMO/FLIGHT_REUSE_AGENCY is shipped without this release contract for maintenance reasons and does not contain a provider contract.
+If you want to release the service definition /DMO/UI_AGENCY for the release contract <em>Extend (C0)</em>, you need to define a suitable provider contract first.
+You can also directly copy the source code from [service_definition_agency](service_definition_agency).
+Activate the service definition after.

 To generate service artifacts for the service bindings:
 1. In each service binding, choose the button `Publish` or choose `Publish local service endpoint` in the top right corner of the editor.